ASIA MARKETS: Australian Stocks Power Ahead, Leading Asia-Pacific Market Gains

 However, stock trading activity across the region will likely remain muted, with markets in China and South Korea shut all week.
 Hong Kong and India were closed for holidays Monday and a number of states in Australia were also closed Monday.

+Bucking the region's gains, Malaysia's benchmark index was down 0.2%, hurt by foreign fund outflows.
+If the index closes lower on Monday, it would be 10th straight session of declines.
+In New Zealand, the NZX50 was off 0.1%, after closing at fresh record highs for several sessions last week.

-China's market closures this week could damp trading in commodity markets and pressure prices, as market participants expect limited demand over the weeklong holiday.
+Meanwhile, China's market closures this week could also damp trading in commodity markets and pressure prices, as market participants expect limited demand over the weeklong holiday

 In energy trade, oil prices were slightly weaker at the start of a new quarter, extending the lackluster U.S. performance on Friday after the latest monthly data showed an increase in U.S. oil output in July from June.

-Some investors were concerned that U.S. producers have been increasing output and possibly ramping up even more quickly to take advantage of recently higher prices, which could limit oil's upside.
-Nymex crude was last down 0.1% while Brent futures fell 0.3%.
+Some investors were concerned that U.S. producers have been increasing output and possibly ramping up even more quickly, to take advantage of recently higher prices, and the increased supply could limit oil's potential to move higher.
+Nymex crude was last down 0.4% while Brent futures fell 0.5%.

 Among precious metals, gold prices were last down 0.6%, as investors' risk appetite broadly improved.
 Jeffrey Halley, senior market analyst at Oanda, said gold prices fell as the bearish bias from Friday has continued, while physical buying was expected to be muted for this week.